6 min read

-By now you know the value of a ‘Thanks for Paying’ email - we’ve touched on it more than once.
+By now you know the value of ‘Thanks for Paying’ emails - we’ve touched on it more than once.
 In case you need a quick refresher, we’ve got you sorted.

-Whenever your customers make payment, whether it was on time or not, you should be thanking them for payment.
+Whenever your customers make payment, whether it was on time or not, you should be thanking them for the payment.
 The benefits are deceptively simple - it bolsters the customer relationship and encourages timely payment in future.
-In no way can it harm, so make sure you’re at least emailing off a quick thanks every time an invoice is paid.
+In no way can it harm, so make sure you’re at least emailing off a quick thank you every time an invoice is paid.

 One very important thing to note is that ‘Thanks for Paying’ emails are largely effective in consistency.
 If your finance team is still running outdated, manual credit control practices, you open yourself up to the huge risks of forgetting to send them within 24 hours of payment being received, or forgetting to send them entirely.
 The benefits gleaned from sending ‘Thanks for Paying’ emails can be entirely undone by an inconsistent send rate.
 Thankfully, automated ‘Thanks for Paying’ emails are just one of many benefits automated credit control offers your business - something you should be looking into immediately.
 All finance teams should be automating credit control by now.